kubernetes/enhancements/keps/sig-storage/1710-selinux-relabeling/README.md

 See [SELinux documentation](https://selinuxproject.org/page/NB_MLS) for more details.

+In this document we use `container_t` and `container_file_t` labels for container processes / files, which are the default labels on Fedora based distributions (AlmaLinux, CentOS, Red Hat Enterprise Linux, Rocky Linux, ...).
+For example, Debian uses `svirt_lxc_net_t` and `svirt_lxc_file_t` as the default labels for containers, but the principles are the same.
+The implementation of this KEP does not depend on the actual labels used in the system.

 ### SELinux label assignment
 In Kubernetes, the SELinux label of a pod is assigned in two ways:
 1. Either it is set by user in PodSpec or Container: https://kubernetes.io/docs/tasks/configure-pod-container/security-context/.